Virus spike flattens economic curve: 'Businesses are dying'

 “After the first lockdown, that really hurt,” said James Sardea, the owner of Urban Fitness Guam.
 “That was super long.”

-For several weeks, Guam seemed to be winning the war on COVID-19, flattening the curve, and prompting Leon Guerrero to announce PCOR 3 on July 20.
-With the easing of social distancing guidelines in place and businesses to resuming, albeit with new safety regulations and health procedures, if not economically but socially, Guam was slowly returning to normal.
+For several weeks, Guam seemed to be winning the war on COVID-19, flattening the curve, and prompting Leon Guerrero to announce PCOR3 on July 20.
+With the easing of social distancing guidelines and business resuming, albeit with new safety regulations and health procedures, Guam was slowly returning to normal, if not economically then at least socially.

 “We don’t know how we can take it,” Sardea said.
 “It’s not only us, it’s the whole island. … All the businesses are dying.”

-How do I survive and grow my business if “I don’t know if there’s another lockdown after this lockdown, and another lockdown” after that one, he said.
+Sardea asked how he can survive and grow his business if "I don’t know if there’s another lockdown after this lockdown, and another lockdown” after that one."

 “‘When will this virus end?’” he asked himself.